 Legend has it that Byzes of Naxos and his son Euergos were the first craftsmen to make marble tiles.
 In ancient times, marble in Naxos was extracted from the quarries of Apollonas.
 The marble was white with a light ash-colored shade with darker zones, while sometimes ash-colored grains were scattered all over the surface.

+The white marble of Naxos is of excellent quality and was not used only for construction, but for massive sculptures as well.
 Naxos is home to the colossal marble wonder called the Portara, part of the unfinished temple to Apollo built during the reign of the tyrant Lygdamis.
-Other famous works include the huge nude male statues called the kouroi dating back to 7th Century B.C measuring an average of 6,40 meters tall, the Demeter Temple with a marble roof built around the mid 6th Century which has been discovered more recently and the Sanctuary of Dionysos.
+Other famous works include the huge nude male statues called kouroi, dating back to the 7th Century BC, the Demeter Temple with a marble roof built around the mid-6th Century, and the Sanctuary of Dionysos.

-If you do not have the time to check out all the marble wonders in Naxos, you can always substitute it by visiting the marvelous exhibition of white marble figurines in the Archaeological Museum of Naxos instead.
+If you do not have the time to check out all the marble wonders in Naxos, you can visit the marvelous exhibition of white marble figurines in the Archaeological Museum of Naxos instead.

 Throughout the island of Naxos, churches and monasteries are filled with marble sculptures that add immensely to their beauty.
 Lesser quantities of marble were turned into whitewash for buildings.

 The kind of marble quarried today is a little different and can be divided into three categories: White, the top-tier of the three, semi-white, the most commercial, and gray.
 The operating quarries are the ones of Kinidaros and are known as Sanidas (the oldest quarry), Zas (housing three quarries), and Bolibas (the largest quarry).
 Noteworthy is the fact that unlike in other areas, marble in Naxos is situated on a vertical slope and not a horizontal one.